Persistent Multiscale Density-based Clustering: Discussion

 \subsection{Clustering on embeddings}

 Extracting clusters from lower-dimensional projections can reduce computational costs (Sec.~\ref{sec:demo:cost}).
-However, the dimensionality reduction step introduces additional variability and uncertainty~\citep{chari2021dimreduc} and requires parameter tuning.
-This was not a problem in the parameter sensitivity benchmark (Sec.~\ref{sec:demo:sensitivity}) because we were mainly interested in the clustering differences between $k$ values, not the absolute performances.
+However, a dimensionality reduction step introduces additional variability and uncertainty~\citep{chari2021dimreduc} and requires parameter tuning.
+This was not a problem in the parameter sensitivity benchmark because we were mainly interested in relative clustering differences between algorithms and $k$ values, not the absolute performances.
 In practice, researchers should ensure their projections accurately reflect the data's intrinsic structure.

-Another consideration is what density in projections corresponds to in the original data space.
-Heuristically, when viewing dimensionality reduction as drawing a $k$-NN graph as in t-SNE~\citep{vandermaaten2008tsne} and UMAP~\citep{mcinnes2018umap}, dense regions in the layout correspond to less unfolded parts of the graph.
-We expect regions with a large neighbour spread to be less unfoldable than regions with a smaller neighbour spread.
-Consequently, we speculate that clustering on projections may have similar benefits in separating weakly connected clusters as boundary-seeking clustering algorithms~\citep{peng2022cdc}. \citet{narayan2021density} proposed extensions to t-SNE and UMAP to improve their density preservation, which can improve the noise robustness of downstream clusterings.